madkins23/go-utils/README.md

 * `path.HomePath()` prepends a relative file path with the user's home directory.
   Works on linux and should work on Mac and Windows but untested by author.

-## `reg`

-Type registration mechanism built with minimal use of reflection.

-* `reg.Alias` creates an aliased Registry object for package-specific registration.
-  First registration via this object does the alias registration automatically.

-* `reg.Registry` provides a way to register types by name.
-  Normally Go doesn't keep type names at runtime, so it must be done by the application.
-  The `Registry` object provides a way to track this and to generate objects of a "named" type.
-  Created for use in Marshaling/Unmarshaling objects.
-Uses reflection.
-  Not thread-safe but in normal usage pattern may not matter.
-  See test files for examples of JSON and YAML marshal/unmarshal.

-* `reg.Registrar` provides a thread-safe `Registry`.
-  `Registry` methods are wrapped with a mutex object.

 ## `test`

 Test utilities.